 The AMOLED display is brighter, and it seems more like a “real” smartwatch.
 The MIP display has more of a “sports watch” feel.
 One concern people raised early on was that the AMOLED display would be harder to see in bright sunlight.
 I know my old Fitbit had a MOLED display, and I preferred the MIP once I got my Forerunner.
 But most of the reviewers tend to agree that this isn’t really an issue.

 What is a potential issue, though, is the impact the newer display has on battery life.
-If you use the default options and allow the screen to time out, the Garmin 965 is rated for similar battery life as the Garmin 955.
-But if you keep the screen on all the time, it will drastically cut down the battery life of the watch.
+When you’re in smartwatch mode, if you allow the screen to turn off, the Forerunner 965 is rated for longer battery life than its predecessors.
+But while you’re tracking an activity – which means the screen will be on – it has significantly less battery life than both the Forerunner 955 and the 945.

 The Forerunner 965 introduce a titanium bezel – compared to the fiber-reinforced polymer of the older models.
 It isn’t heavier, but it may feel a bit more solid.

 Another difference is that the display is touchscreen.
-Personally, I hate touchscreens on fitness watches.
 My old Fitbit had one, and it was not convenient during workouts.
 But, the 965 does still have physical buttons.
 It’s kind of the best of both worlds, and you might find the touch screen useful for interacting with maps.

 What’s Missing With the Older Forerunner 945?